Akinola Davies Jr. Explores Displaced Histories in New Film

 Often acquired through conquest and looting, many of the world's revered artifacts are the spoils of colonization and war making for a problematic existence.
 The British Museum returned eight 5,000 year-old artifacts to Iraq earlier this year after it was learned that they were obtained through looting but only offered to loan out a set of bronze statues to their country of origin, Nigeria.
 It is this type of conditional return that reasserts structures of imperial power over liberated colonies, depriving indigenous populations access to their own history.

-It's this deprivation of agency over one's collective history that filmmaker, Akinola Davies, explores in his new film Heroes of Displacement.
+It's this deprivation of agency over one's collective history that filmmaker, Akinola Davies, explores in his new film HOD.
 A frequent collaborator of musician Blood Orange and fashion label Kenzo, Davies examines the issue of reclaiming African identity in the absence of cultural artifacts.

 Related | A White Institution's Guide For Welcoming People of Color* And Their Audiences

-Working with Seoul-based art company sketchedSPACE to facilitate Davies debut US show at Washington's DuPont Underground, Heroes of Displacement will be on view from September 27th through October 20th.
+Working with Seoul-based art company sketchedSPACE to facilitate Davies debut US show at Washington's DuPont Underground, HOD will be on view from September 27th through October 20th.

 "Their curiosity and approach to working with artists from different backgrounds, their willingness to engage in cultural exchange and to broker dialogue is refreshing," said Davies of working with sketchedSPACE, "it means a lot to collaborate with people of colour, and enhances the conversation that this is not a black/white binary, but rather a shared cultural discourse, that has far reaching resonance in terms of production and ownership of the work."